Lung Function Tests

 FEV1 often increases after using medicine that expands the airways in people with reversible obstructive disease like asthma.

 In restrictive lung conditions, there is a loss of lung tissue, a decrease in the lungs' ability to expand, or a decrease in the lungs' ability to transfer oxygen to the blood (or carbon dioxide out of the blood).
-Restrictive lung disease can be caused by conditions such as pneumonia, lung cancer, scleroderma, pulmonary fibrosis, sarcoidosis, or multiple sclerosis.
+Restrictive lung disease can be caused by conditions such as scleroderma, pulmonary fibrosis, or sarcoidosis.
 Other restrictive conditions include some chest injuries, being very overweight (obesity), pregnancy, and loss of lung tissue due to surgery.

 What Affects the Test